 We remodeled our kitchen.
 So, being the professional organizer I am, I decided to collect lots of stuff that would help me organize my kitchen precisely the way I wanted it.
 Well, I think I overdid it!
 I returned what I could.

-And now it is a year later; I asked them again if my family needed anything.
+And now, a year later, I asked them again if my family needed anything.
 They said no. Great!
-Now I should be able to get rid of most of it, right?
+Now, I should be able to get rid of most of it, right?

-Oh, I forgot to mention: The empty boxes that I stored there as well, because of small appliances and other gifts we received last Christmas.
+Oh, I forgot to mention: The empty boxes (Affiliate Link) that I stored there as well because of small appliances (Affiliate Link) and other gifts we received last Christmas.
 I didn't even want to take a picture of that.
 Yuck!
-Plus, my husband got right to it and started breaking down the boxes and adding them to the recycling bin before I even finished pulling stuff out.
+Plus, my husband got right to it and started breaking down the boxes (Affiliate Link) and adding them to the recycling bin (Affiliate Link) before I even finished pulling stuff out.
 He's great that way.

 After I emptied all the stuff into the family room.
 It made me nervous looking at it all.
-Yes, me, an organizer, who has seen it all for 20 years, I got nervous.
+Yes, I got nervous.
+I am an organizer who has seen it all for 20+ years.
 It took up almost the entire floor space in my room.
 It was scary to have to decide what needed to go and what could stay truly.
-What if I got rid of something that I can use in my kid's room, or in my room?
-But I soldiered on started.
+What if I got rid of something that I could use in my kid's room or in my room?
+But I soldiered on and started.

 1st Organizing Issue:

 The tricky part of organizing this stuff for me was letting go of picture frames.
 I love picture frames and am always updating and rotating them.
-But these were ones I didn't use in years.
+But these were the ones I hadn't used in years.
 BUT may use in the future.
-The same old story, right?
+The same old story (Affiliate Link), right?

 My other struggle was the sentimental state/country plates.
 In our old kitchen, we would have an entire wall dedicated to the places we visited.
-But, with our new kitchen, we don't have the wall space to do that and nor do we want to.
+But, with our new kitchen, we don't have the wall space to do that, nor do we want to.

 So, since it was Thursday when I did this, I decided to take pictures of the different items I wanted to give away and share them with those on my social media accounts using #TBT.
 Then, I was more willing to get rid of them.